galnaftaly/TweetAnalyzer/README.md

 ### Run the GUI

-1. Run: `cd backend && uvicorn api:app` to start the application server
+1. Run: `cd backend && uvicorn api:app` to start the application server.

 2. Run `npm install` to build the dependencies.

-3. Run `npm start` to start the development server and open the GUI
+3. Run `npm start` to start the development server and open the GUI.

 ## Acknowledgement